 Who are they hiding it from?

-How come it is if the FBI wants to ask me a question, I got to give up everything.
+How come it is, if the FBI wants to ask me a question, I got to give up everything.

-But if we want to ask them a question, uh they take months to give us the answers.
+But if we want to ask them a question, they take months to give us the answers.

-Then the answers they give are incomplete and sometimes completely missing with the factual uh information that we're asking for.
+Then the answers they give are incomplete and sometimes completely missing with the factual information that we're asking for.

 What did you think?

-I know you watched this week, so here I am, obviously being sarcastic, saying things like, if I were to advise people, uh I'm kidding, it's a bad idea, it's not going to work out well for you if you do all the things that Hillary did to her, you know, deleting emails, acid washing or hard drive, busting up devices with hammers.
+It's not going to work out well for you if you do all the things that Hillary did to her, you know, deleting emails, acid-washing her hard drive, busting up devices with hammers.

-They f they absolutely have fake news freak out.
+They absolutely are fake news freakout.

 And the problem is they didn't get that angry, and Hillary actually did all of those things.